LVPlayground/playground/javascript/features/activity_log/README.md

 - Deaths, including their position and reason, associated with player accounts if possible.
 - Kills, including their position and reasons, associated with player accounts where possible.
+- Successful shots, including their distance, position and used weapon, associated with player accounts where possible.